HITECHCRIME/HC_SG224_I_Played_For_A_Reason/README.md

 I played for a reason, it's twofold
 Crashing through the twisted rot
-Made a couple friends in darkness of the draught, laid my fingers on the truth tough to count them on the floor they fell off i know maybe touched it a bit too hard drop to the floor
+Made a couple friends in darkness of the draught, (caught) laid my fingers on the truth tough to count them on the floor they fell off i know maybe touched it a bit too hard drop to the floor